RaghavAggarwal1/photo-slideshow-webapp/README.md

-# Full Stack Social Slideshow Photo Sharing App
+# LiveShow: Full Stack Social Slideshow Photo Sharing App

 This project contains all the code necessary to deploy a photo sharing party slideshow app.